A Systematic Survey of Blockchained Federated Learning: Challenges and Future Research directions

 \subsubsection{Computing Consumption}

 FL usually requires multiple rounds of iterations to get the final global model, so the cost of model training is usually related to the number of training iterations.
 The trade-off between model accuracy and cost has been a topic for researchers.
 Compared with traditional FL models, BCFL requires not only local model training, model aggregation and updating, but also data validation and block generation.
 These activities consume a large amount of computational resources and increase the cost of training models.
+In \cite{li2021blockchain}, the authors propose a joint resource allocation mechanism for the clients in FuC-BCFL system, which assume that all the devices have the same computing powers and train the local models with the same iteration steps, making this methodology not applicable in mobile scenario.

 In FlC-BCFL model, miners and clients are different devices, and the cost calculation needs to be based on different roles.
 For miners, a significant amount of computations will be used to run consensus protocols, i.e., mining, which is an arithmetic-intensive process, so light-weight consensus protocols can be designed to reduce the computational difficulty.
 In addition, the overall cost can be lower by reducing the cost of data verification.
 For clients, reducing the number of training sessions while ensuring the training quality can reduce the cost.